horker/dataquery/README.md

 (The result depends on the environment.)

 In the current version, all columns defined by `Export-DataTable` are of the string type.
-If you want to specify column types, you can define your own table with the `CREATE TABLE` statement before export.
+If you want to specify column types, define your own table with the `CREATE TABLE` statement before export.

 ### In-memory Database